dmaslakov/gradle-strapdownjs-plugin/README.md

 ## How to use

 A snippet of gradle build script below will make usage clear.
+It will copy all files with extension `.md` or `.mdown` or `.markdown` into target directory with converting it into HTML and changing file extension to `.html`.
+All other files will be copied without any changes.

     buildscript {
         TODO add link to bintray